-- The death of a baby before delivery (at 20 weeks gestation or greater)
+The death of a baby before delivery (at 20 weeks gestation or greater)

-- Many parents who have delivered a baby at less than 20 weeks gestation will refer to their babies as being stillborn, not miscarried.
+Many parents who have delivered a baby at less than 20 weeks gestation will refer to their babies as being stillborn, not miscarried.

-- This type of loss claims over 10 times as many babies' every year as does SIDS.
+This type of loss claims over 10 times as many babies' every year as does SIDS.

-- An estimated 26,000 stillbirths occur annually in the USA.
+An estimated 26,000 stillbirths occur annually in the USA.

-- Despite advances in so many areas of obstetrics, the incidence of stillbirths in the USA has not decreased by much for many decades.
+Despite advances in so many areas of obstetrics, the incidence of stillbirths in the USA has not decreased by much for many decades.

-- Two-thirds of stillborn babies, including many that undergo an autopsy or genetic testing, are diagnosed as having died for "undetermined or unknown" reasons.
+Two-thirds of stillborn babies, including many that undergo an autopsy or genetic testing, are diagnosed as having died for "undetermined or unknown" reasons.

-- Stillbirths are as random as raindrops, occurring for no apparent cause even in the case of mothers who lead a healthy lifestyle during pregnancy.
+Stillbirths are as random as raindrops, occurring for no apparent cause even in the case of mothers who lead a healthy lifestyle during pregnancy.

-- Data collection on stillbirth is often inconsistent from state to state; however, it believed that 1 in 3 stillbirths are caused by cord accidents, infections, genetic anomalies, maternal diabetes, and placental failures of varying kinds.
+Data collection on stillbirth is often inconsistent from state to state; however, it believed that 1 in 3 stillbirths are caused by cord accidents, infections, genetic anomalies, maternal diabetes, and placental failures of varying kinds.

-Newborn or Neonatal Death: When a baby dies in the first 28 days of life – HOWEVER, in our office, we include any baby that has died in the NICU at any age, any loss of a baby that never went home from the hospital, babies who were discharged from the hospital to hospice care, or babies who died after being home from the hospital for a short time
+SIDS (Sudden Infant Death Syndrome) Newborn or Neonatal Death can be defined as a baby that dies within the first 28 days of life.
+However, we include any baby that has died in the NICU at any age, any loss of a baby that never goes home from the hospital, babies who were discharged from the hospital to hospice care, or babies who die after being home from the hospital for a short time.

 Termination of Pregnancy (for medical reasons):

-- Parents have to make a decision about continuing or ending pregnancy.
+Parents have to make a decision about continuing or ending pregnancy.

-- This is a loving, self-less, and heartbreaking choice, one they feel is better for their babies and their families.
+This is a loving, self-less, and heartbreaking choice, one they feel is better for their babies and their families.

-- Regardless of the types of problems found, the decision to end a pregnancy is always a difficult one.
+Regardless of the types of problems found, the decision to end a pregnancy is always a difficult one.

-- Although it is estimated that between 80 and 95 % of parents receiving a severe prenatal diagnosis choose to end the pregnancy, those who face this nightmare often feel alone.
+Although it is estimated that between 80 and 95 % of parents receiving a severe prenatal diagnosis choose to end the pregnancy, those who face this nightmare often feel alone.
 Many are unable to share the details of their pregnancy loss with their loved ones.

-- This decision can cause complicated and intense ethical, social, moral, religious, and spiritual crises.
+This decision can cause complicated and intense ethical, social, moral, religious, and spiritual crises.